via-development/terms-of-service/README.md

 **Contact Information**

-If you would like to ask any questions or concerns regarding these Terms, please contact us either in our [discord server](https://mrpoll.dev/support) or at legal@something.com
+If you would like to ask any questions or concerns regarding these Terms, please contact us either in our [discord server](https://mrpoll.dev/support) or at contact@viadev.xyz